17

 Practice Facility

 Long and spacious 300-metre range behind the clubhouse with target greens, plus a short-game area, and practice putting green at clubhouse.
-There are teeing areas
+At the far end of the range is the new Element Golf Academy, headed by teaching professional Greg Bentley.
+The entrance is via a cart path close to the 18th green.

 MEN'S CLUB CHAMPION